AviatrixSystems/Docs/HowTos/gateway.rst

 An Aviatrix Gateway could be in any of the following states over its lifetime.

 **WAITING**: This is the initial state of a gateway immediately after the launch.
 Gateway will transition to **UP** state when controller starts receiving keepalive messages from the newly launched gateway.
-If a gateway is stuck in this state, examine security policy of the Aviatrix Controller instance and make sure TCP port 443 is opened to traffic originating from gateway public IP address.

 **UP**: Gateway is fully functional.
 All critical services running on the gateway are up and gateway and controller are able to exchange messages with each other.